MicrosoftDocs/dynamics-365-fraud-protection/content/manage-psp-environments.md

 > [!IMPORTANT]
 > You must have at least one environment in your tenant.

+## Create, update or delete non-root environments via API call

+Other than through Fraud Protection portal, you can also create, update, or delete non-root environments via an API call to the provisioning API endpoint.
+You will need to use Microsoft Entra application with the right API role, for authentication of this API call.
+To learn how to set up Entra application access, please visit [Configure application access](configure-application-access.md).
+You can learn more about the provisioning API endpoint and schema by visiting [Swagger UI documentation for Dynamics 365 Fraud Protection](https://dfpswagger.azurewebsites.net/index.html)

 ## Additional resources

 [Payment service provider enablement](psp-overview.md)